insysbio/LikelihoodProfiler.jl/docs/src/index.md

 ## Installation
 **Julia** [download page](https://julialang.org/downloads/).

 Currently supported **Julia** versions are 0.6, 0.7

 To install the package from `REPL`
 ```
+julia> import Pkg   # if you are on Julia 0.7

 julia> Pkg.add(PackageSpec(url="http://gitlab.insilicobio.ru/development/LLikelihoodProfiler.git"))

 julia> using LikelihoodProfiler